KAYABINGHI/KAYABINGHI/README.md

 </p>

 ---
+💻 Full-stack dreamer, eCommerce tinkerer, and React enthusiast 🚀
+I love crafting projects that blend **tech + creativity** to solve real problems.

 ### 🚀 About Me
 - 🚀 Passionate about software development, eCommerce systems, and React projects.
 - 💡 Always learning and building fun projects.
-- 🔭 I’m currently working on **Ecommerce + M-PESA Checkout**
+- 🔭 I’ve worked on my university project **Ecommerce + M-PESA Checkout**
-- 🌱 I’m learning **Javascript, React, Python, PHP, MySQL & System Design**
+- 🌱 Leveling up with **JavaScript • React • Python • PHP • MySQL • System Design**
 - 👯 I’m looking to collaborate on **open source projects**
 - ⚡ Fun fact: *I debug with ☕ coffee and 🎧 music*

+### 🎯 My Dev Vibes
+- 🚀 Turning caffeine ☕ into clean code
+- 🎧 Debugging sessions = powered by music
+- 🛠️ Always hacking on side-projects & learning something new

+### ✨ Fun Fact
+I debug like a DJ — mixing coffee, music, and a little bit of chaos 🎶☕💻

 ---
 ### 🛠️ Languages & Tools